sachingupta67/react-testing-library/README.md

  # getByAltText
   - it will return the element  that has the given alt text
   - it only supports element which accept alt attribute like eg: img, input, area or custom html elements

+# getByTitle
+ - return the element which has title attributes